MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD04_LAB_MANUAL.md

 #### Task 1: Write code to get the contents of the password input elements

-1. In Visual Studio, from the **[Repository Root]\Allfiles\Mod04\Labfiles\Starter\Exercise 2** folder, open the **ContosoConf.sln** solution.
+1. In ContosoConf - Microsoft Visual Studio, from the **[Repository Root]\Allfiles\Mod04\Labfiles\Starter\Exercise 2** folder, open the **ContosoConf.sln** solution.
 This project contains a working version of the application as it should appear at the end of exercise 1, together with additional comments and code fragments used in this exercise.
 2. In the **ContosoConf** project, open the **scripts\pages\register.js** file and find the following comment:
    ```javascript
         // TODO: Task 1 - Get the password <input> elements from the DOM by ID